Upskilling your marketing team for account-based marketing (ABM)

 The experienced members of your team will already have many of the marketing skills you need – but that’s not enough.
 ABM requires strong leadership, a head for strategy, and a willingness to embrace new technology and methods.

 Each of the members of your team will have different strengths and weaknesses that will make them more or less suitable to perform ABM.
-Your next job is to assess their current strengths and what opportunities there are to upskill them for account-based marketing.
+Your next job is to assess their current strengths, what account based-marketing training they require, and what opportunities there are to upskill them for account-based marketing.

 Assess each member on the following attributes: